stellar-deprecated/starlight/specifications/sep-payment-channel-transactions.md

 To setup the payment channel:

-1. I creates and deposits initial contribution to escrow account EI.
+1. I creates escrow account EI.
-2. R creates and deposits initial contribution to escrow account ER.
+2. R creates escrow account ER.
 3. Set variable initial states:
    - s to EI's sequence number + 1.
    - i to 0.
    - e to 0.
 4. Increment i.
+5. I signs and shares:
+   - A formation transaction F.
+   - A declaration transaction D_i.
-5. Sign and exchange a closing transaction C_i, that closes the channel without any payment.
+   - A closing transaction C_i, that closes the channel without any payment.
-6. Sign and exchange a declaration transaction D_i.
-7. I and R sign and exchange the formation transaction F.
+6. R signs and submits F.
-8. I or R submit F.

 Participants should defer deposits of initial contributions till after formation for channels that will hold trustlines to issuers that are not auth immutable, and could be clawback enabled.
 See [Security](#Security).

-It is critical that signatures for F are exchanged after C_i and D_i because F will make the accounts EI and ER 2-of-2 multisig.
-Without C_i and D_i, I and R would not be able to close the channel, or regain control of the accounts and the assets within, without coordinating with each other.
+Signatures for D, D_i, and C_i may be shared in a single message.

 The transactions are constructed as follows:

 - F, the _formation transaction_, changes escrow accounts EI and ER to be 2-of-2 multisig accounts.
 F has source account E, and sequence number set to s.

+  F has two signers in its `extraSigners` precondition that ensures that if F is authorized, signed, and submitted, that the signatures for D_i and C_i are revealed.
+The signer is specified as:

+  - A ed25519 signed payload signer configured with:
+    - Payload set to the transaction hash of D_i.
+    - Public key set to R's signer.

+  - A ed25519 signed payload signer configured with:
+    - Payload set to the transaction hash of C_i.
+    - Public key set to R's signer.

   F contains operations: